 Purpose and Overview

-This Communication and Engagement (C&E) Plan provides information to guide the communication, outreach and engagement, and education activities of the Amador-Calaveras Consensus Group (ACCG).
+This Communication and Engagement (C&E) Plan (henceforth, Plan) provides information to guide the communication, outreach and engagement, and education activities of the Amador-Calaveras Consensus Group (ACCG).
 It identifies goals, principles, audiences, basic messages, communication objectives and strategies, education objectives and strategies, and annual evaluation and prioritization.
 This plan is meant to serve as a living document that will be updated, as warranted.

+The Plan was first adopted by the ACCG in 2021, Communication & Engagement Plan (2021), to serve as a guide to meet the communication and outreach goals identified to assist in increasing pace and scale of land management projects that align with the ACCG’s triple bottom line for environment, community, and economy (see Section III).
+This overarching goal of increasing pace and scale of projects is still a top priority for the ACCG as outlined in ACCG’s current 5-Year Strategic Plan (2023-2028) and ACCG’s Annual Priorities.
+However, the ACCG’s current capacity to perform the actions outlined in the original Plan has changed.
+Therefore, this revised version of the Plan, developed by the ACCG Admin Work Group, is meant to reflect the current capacity of the ACCG and outline attainable communication and outreach-related goals for the ACCG to accomplish in a 5-year span (2024-2028).
+This plan is meant to be reviewed and updated accordingly, in 2028, following the 5-Year Strategic Plan update.

-Unless otherwise noted, “ACCG” refers to all members, supporting staff (e.g., the ACCG Administrator/Coordinator), and work groups involved in the process, meaning everyone has a role to play in implementing a given element or strategy.
+Unless otherwise noted, “ACCG” refers to all members, supporting staff (e.g., the ACCG Administrator/Coordinator), and work groups involved in the process.
+This means everyone has a role to play in implementing a given element or strategy.
 Certain elements and strategies will require further specification and development.